kleis-technology/cloud-assess/README.md

 More precisely, this work builds on the existing [PCR](https://codde.fr/wp-content/uploads/2023/01/referentiel_rcp_datacenter_services_cloud.pdf) for data center and cloud services.
-The PCR defines 11 functional units, covering the hosting infrastructure (physical datacenter) up to more abstract UFs, e.g., Software Services.
+The PCR defines 11 functional units, covering the hosting infrastructure (physical datacenter) up to more abstract FUs, e.g., Software Services.
-Cloud Assess aims at covering the UFs at software level, but also UF that are not explicitly covered by the PCR
+Cloud Assess aims at covering the FUs at software level, but also FU that are not explicitly covered by the PCR

 | PCR No. | Functional Unit       | Status      |